 A step by step method to learn how to draw and paint.
-Examples of units: how to draw faces, printmaking, painting, clay, calligraphy, shading, watercolour techniques, composition and much more.
+Examples Continuation to the advanced placement program for Art.
+This of units: how to draw faces, printmaking, painting, clay, calligraphy, shading, watercolour techniques, composition and much

 This is an introductory survey and development course.
 No previous experience with Art is necessary.
-Techniques and materials used are others than those taken in Art 9.

-Further develop your creative edge on the competition.
+Techniques and materi- Further develop your creative edge on the competition.
 Individuals used are others than those taken in Art 9.